Ghozti/RPiBotLib/README.md

 > + `$sudo apt install pigpio python-pigpio python3-pigpio`
 >
 > Once the project is cloned, you may open the **RPIBotLib folder** then go to **core/src/Robot**.
 This is where you will find `Robot.java` and where you fill focus on to program your robot.
 While the entire project is available, it is not recommended for users to alter or change the source code of the library unless they are familar with the LibGDX and Pi4J libaries.
 Altering any other class except `Robot.java` could cause critical errors.
+>
+> It is recommended to set up **VNC Viewer** onto your raspberry pi in order to be able to remote control it from your PC.
+> + You can do this by using this link: [How To Set Up VNC Connect on Raspberry Pi - RealVNC](https://www.realvnc.com/en/blog/how-to-setup-vnc-connect-raspberry-pi/)
+>
+> In order to remote control your raspberry pi, you will need both devices under the same internet connection.

 ### Understanding The Library
 > `robotInit()` is a method which is called once at the start of the program.
 This is where it is suggested to declare all motor controllers, sensors, and etc. Essentially this method works as a constructor.